 In accordance with the HK Listing Rules, it is a customary practice for primary-listed companies on the Hong Kong Stock Exchange to seek shareholder authority to issue up to 20% of their total issued shares as of the date of the resolution granting the mandate and for such authority to remain effective until the next annual meeting of shareholders, unless otherwise revised or revoked or modified by shareholders at a general meeting.
 The General Mandate of up to 20% that shareholders approved at our 2023 annual meeting will expire on the date of our 2024 Annual Meeting.
 Therefore, consistent with market practice, and as allowed under the HK Listing Rules, we are seeking shareholder approval for continuing authority for the Board of Directors to authorize the Company to issue new shares and/or resell treasury shares (as defined in the HK Listing Rules) (the "treasury shares") of up to 20% of our issued shares (excluding treasury shares), as described in Proposal 14 below.
-In recognition of differing preferences and levels of comfort with respect to a General Mandate of up to 10% of our issued shares (excluding treasury shares), as described in Proposal 15 below.
+In recognition of differing preferences and levels of comfort with respect to a General Mandate across our diverse global shareholder base, we are also providing our shareholders with an opportunity to vote on a General Mandate of up to 10% of our issued shares (excluding treasury shares), as described in Proposal 15 below.